Detecting Hate Speech with GPT-3: Methods

 GPT-3 response:

 \begin{quote} sexist. \end{quote}

 Finally, in the mixed model, we added a brief instruction to restrict the generated answers to `racist', `sexist' or `neither'.
-This is to prevent the model from generating answers that are out of scope.
+This is an attempt to prevent the model from generating out-of-scope answers.
 An example of this is:

 Prompt:

 \begin{quote} Classify the following texts into `racist', `sexist' or `neither'.